-Professional Activities: Before coming to MEAC, Julia worked at Birthingway College of Midwifery in Portland, OR, from 2009-2014 as the Administrative Programs Coordinator/Financial Aid Officer.
-In this position, Julia coordinated institutional efforts with maintenance of MEAC accreditation, state degree authorization, and federal compliance with the Title IV program.
-During this time, she volunteered as a MEAC ARC member and on the P&P committee.
-Julia left Birthingway to move back to Wisconsin with her family.
-Before joining MEAC as a staff member, Julia contracted with MEAC on various special projects.
-She lives in WI with her husband, Kirk, and their children, Harris and Ruth.
+Professional Activities: Before coming to MEAC, Amari worked at Birthingway College of Midwifery in Portland, OR, from 2011-2017 in a number of roles, but most recently as the Administrative Programs Coordinator.
+In this position, Amari coordinated institutional efforts with maintenance of MEAC accreditation, state degree authorization, and federal compliance with the Title IV program.
+Amari also has experience in outreach education, behavioral health, and end-of-life care.
+She lives in Oregon on a small farm.

 Education: Certificate in Midwifery from Florida School for Traditional Midwifery (2013), Bachelor of Science in Nursing from Chowan University, Murfreesboro, NC (2007), Licensed Midwife by Virginia Licensed Midwife of Board of Medicine, Certified Professional Midwife (NARM Certification)